kim-fg/kim-fg.github.io/about.md

 # Joakim "Kim" Linna (He/Him)

 I'm a game programmer, trying everything and enjoying the process.
 Current goal is working as a tools/engine programmer at a studio in or near Malmö.
-Originally from stockholm but fell in love with Malmö in less than a week.
+Originally from Stockholm but fell in love with Malmö in less than a week.
 Never looked back.

 ## Specialization
 - Engine and Tools
 - Procedural Generation
 - C#/Unity & C++/Unreal

+## Contact Info
+- E-Mail: joakim.linna (at) edu.futuregames.nu

 ## Hobbies
 - Skateboarder for 10 years